AdikaNathaniel/Ecommerce_Mobile/README.md

 # 📱 Digizone - Multi-Vendor Mobile Platform

 Welcome to **Digizone**, a mobile-based multi-vendor platform developed using **Flutter**.
-This app allows  **Sellers** to add,remove and edit products,**Users** to search,add products to cart and place orders, and receive notifications for key activities as well as enabling **Administrators** track activity on DigiZone.
+This app allows  **Sellers** to add,remove and edit products,**Customers** to search,add products to cart and place orders, and receive notifications for key activities as well as enabling **Administrators** track activity on DigiZone.
 The platform integrates with existing backend microservices for authentication, product management, order processing, and notifications.

 ---